rachelmyers1/440pset6/README.md

 **Overview:**

-This repository contains code for analyzing gene expression data related to cardiomyopathy.
-It includes scripts to compile the sample data into a singular data frame, assign phenotypic annotations to the data, and generate a PCA plot that labels the sample by disease etiology.
+This repository contains code for analyzing RNA expression data related to cardiomyopathy.
+It includes scripts to compile the sample data into a singular data frame, assign phenotypic annotations to the data, PCA and UMAPs that labels the samples by disease etiology, race, and other phenotypic factors.
+Most importantly, it contains the code to perform DESeq2 and edgeR differential gene analysis in python and R, respectively.

 **Data:**